Installing Git

 $ git commit

-If haven’t used git before (as this user), you’ll get an error like the following:
+If you haven’t used git before (as this user), you’ll get an error like the following:

 1